-^{} EQA designation requires a high degree of transparency.
+EQA designation requires a high degree of transparency.
 Under the EQA Policy and Procedures Manual, institutions are required to provide full and accurate information regarding their operations, regulatory authority, program offerings, tuition rates and refund policies affecting prospective and current students.
+The EQA suitability assessment will include a review of all advertised programs that require approval.